 Students learn strategies to become independent learners and critical thinkers.
 Emphasis is on understanding how memory works and improving note taking, test taking, textbook reading, time management and vocabulary.
 The course cannot be taken simultaneously with ENGL 093 or ENGL 094.
-Prerequisite: Recommended placement score: COMPASS 80 or above, ASSET 41 or above.
 (SCC, SFCC)